 You have been chosen for this study as you are a senior NHS staff member responsible for the HSIB/MNSI and/or PMRT within your maternity service.
-We intend to recruit 21 NHS staff members.
+We intend to recruit 21 NHS staff members across 7 organisations.

 Am I suitable to take part?